-Pick up, Drop off and Parking Procedures for Parents
+Pick up & Drop off Procedures for Parents

-All students who are transported to or from the school by vehicle, must be dropped off at, or picked up from, within the school grounds.
-Mater Christi is a reverse parking school parents who park in the designated parking areas must reverse and accompany their child to their classroom or collect them from their classroom, Undercover Area or from the school courtyards.
+All students who are transported to or from the school by vehicle, must be dropped off at, or picked up from, the designated Drive-Thru area.
+However, parents who park in the designated parking areas may accompany their child to their classroom or collect them from their classroom, Undercover Area or from the school courtyards.

 All families collecting students at the Drive-Thru must display their family name card on the vehicle's sun visor.
 The school office, on request, provides family name cards.
 Drive-Thru applies for students in Years 1-6.
 All children must be collected from the school grounds by 3.30pm.
-Pre-Primary students can use Drive-Thru from Term 3 if they are able to get in and out of their car seats by themselves.